 Joe has prosecuted both jury and jury-waived criminal trials and has taught and lectured extensively on search and seizure law.

 Since joining Kreindler, Mr. Musacchio has continued to successfully litigate numerous aviation disaster cases resulting in substantial settlements.
 He also drafted numerous oppositions to dispositive motions filed by aircraft and component parts manufacturers seeking dismissal on the grounds of preemption, lack of personal jurisdiction, and forum non conveniens as well as seeking to limit damages by application of foreign law.
-Mr. Musacchio also continues to litigate a variety of personal injury and death claims, bad faith insurance claims and civil rights violations.
+Mr. Musacchio also continues to litigate a variety of personal injury and death claims, bad faith insurance claims, employment claims, ERISA claims, and civil rights violations.

 In one of Mr. Musacchio’s most notable Kreindler cases, Gore v.
 Arbella Ins.
 Co., he obtained a verdict in excess of $2 million against an insurance company that delayed offering the policy limits of $20,000 to a claimant where liability was reasonably clear.
 He also handled the appeal of that case where the Massachusetts Court of Appeals affirmed the trial court’s underlying finding of liability and reversed that portion denying multiple damages.
 The appellate decision in Gore is one of the leading cases in Massachusetts that defines and expands the liability of an insurance carrier for engaging in unfair insurance practices, protecting the rights of both an insured and the claimant and providing the framework to obtain multiple damages against an insurer that acts in bad faith by failing to effectuate prompt and reasonable settlement when liability is clear.